fellan12/Fractal-Visualizer/README.md

 - NPM or Yarn package manager

 ## Contributing
-Feel free to submit issues and enhancement requests!# Fractal-Visualizer
+Feel free to submit issues and enhancement requests!